This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Types of Wood for Birdhouses

-Here are four excellent wood options that’ll help you create the perfect bird sanctuary:
+Here are four excellent wood options to examine:

 Untreated Pine and Cedar Options